trusttoken/contracts-pre22/docs/truefi/TrueFarm.md

-Initalize staking pool with a Distributor contract
-The distributor contract calculates how much TRU rewards this contract gets, and stores TRU for distribution.
+Initialize staking pool with a Distributor contract The distributor contract calculates how much TRU rewards this contract gets, and stores TRU for distribution.